 Quiver, a mostly-human astronaut, takes refuge from the monotony of harvesting minerals on remote asteroids by running through a virtual reality called the Lights, chasing visions of an elusive red-haired beauty.
 Her high-strung robot partner, Mic, pilots their Wobble and entertains himself by surfing the records of the obliterated planet Earth stored on his Swift Wheel for Al Pacino trivia, recipes for reconstituted sushi, and high fashion trends.
 But when an accident destroys their cargo, Quiver and Mic go rogue, setting off on a madcap journey through outer space toward an idyllic destination: the planet Trafik.
-"Surrealism meets space opera in Trafik, Rikki Ducornet's startlingly original look at a posthuman and non-human pairing wandering through space while obsessed with the scattered fragments of a world they never knew.
-At once funny and absurd, Trafik peers at our own time through the lens of the future to reveal what we should regret losing and what would be better gone." -BRIAN EVENSON Praise for Rikki Ducornet "Ms. Ducornet's novel about a man who 'cannot fathom the bottomless secret of his own existence' casts a lingering spell."-THE NEW YORK TIMES "In tracing the shape of what is left behind, Ducornet lends dignity to the universal plight of vanished illusions." -LOS ANGELES TIMES "Bursting with vivid imagery, beautiful language, heartbreaking characters. . . .
-Ducornet's tale is unique and captivating." -BOOKLIST The author of nine novels, collections of essays, short fiction and poetry, Rikki Ducornet's work has received the Bard College Arts and Letters Award (1998), the Lannan Literary Award for Fiction (2004), and an Academy Award in Literature (2008).
+"Surrealism meets space opera in Trafik, Rikki Ducornet's startlingly original look at a post-human and non-human pairing wandering through space while obsessed with the scattered fragments of a world they never knew.
+At once funny and absurd, Trafik peers at our own time through the lens of the future to reveal what we should regret losing and what would be better gone." -BRIAN EVENSON "A winsome space picaresque in which surreality piles upon surreality. . . .
+A longtime master of the extraordinary sentence, Ducornet has outdone herself here, blending SF's penchant for invented jargon with her own queer linguistic egalitarianism . . . in a primordial soup of possibility.
+This slender book captivates with its ferocious curiosity, quick wit, and ultimately tender generosity.
+Carried along by the bumptious rollick of its language, this tale is full of sound and fury, signifying literally everything." -KIRKUS, starred review Praise for Rikki Ducornet "Ms. Ducornet's novel about a man who 'cannot fathom the bottomless secret of his own existence' casts a lingering spell."-NEW YORK TIMES

+"In tracing the shape of what is left behind, Ducornet lends dignity to the universal plight of vanished illusions." -LOS ANGELES TIMES The author of nine novels, collections of essays, short fiction and poetry, Rikki Ducornet's work has received the Bard College Arts and Letters Award (1998), the Lannan Literary Award for Fiction (2004), and an Academy Award in Literature (2008).
 Her novel, The Jade Cabinet, was a finalist for the National Book Critics Circle Award (1993).
 Reel Bay An essay by Jana Larson (276 pages) Publication Date: January 2021 Rights Available: World Rights Sold: Audio (Dreamscape) Equal parts memoir, mystery, reclaimed screenplay, and travelogue, Reel Bay charts Jana Larson's unusual journey toward understanding another woman's life.